What are tapeworms?

 "...cats acquire Taenia infestations by eating infected mice, birds, or rabbits."

 In a similar manner to Dipylidium transmission, cats acquire Taenia infestations by eating infected mice, birds, or rabbits.
 Tapeworm medications are highly effective at eliminating these parasites.
-However, if your cat continues to eats prey, re-infection can occur with passage of tapeworm segments in 6-8 weeks.
+However, if your cat continues to hunt and eat prey, reinfection can occur with passage of tapeworm segments in 6-8 weeks.
+In cats that hunt frequently, regular deworming may be needed.

 My child has pinworms.
 Did they come from my cat?